 What is Shadow Data?

-Shadow data is what we call everything our organization stores that isn’t governed by our normal best practices — things like backup strategies and security monitoring.
-It’s a little like dark matter — we know it’s out there, but we can’t see it.
+Shadow data is what we call everything an organization stores that isn’t governed by normal best practices — things like backup strategies and security monitoring.
+It’s a little like dark matter — you know it’s out there, but you can’t see it.
 This is a real challenge for time crunched security teams, who struggle to locate and secure shadow data.

 7. Approximately 40% of breaches involved data in hybrid cloud environments as compared to data stored only in a public cloud, private cloud, or on-prem.
 Why would this be?